-202. Recognizes the importance of improving understanding of the impact of climate change on oceans and seas, and recalls that, in "The future we want", States noted that sea level rise and coastal erosion are serious threats for many coastal regions and islands, particularly in developing countries, and in this regard called upon the international community to enhance its efforts to address these challenges;

-203. Takes note of the findings of reports of the Intergovernmental Panel on Climate Change, including its Special Report on Global Warming of 1.5 °C, that increasing warming amplifies the exposure of small islands, low-lying coastal areas and deltas to the risks associated with sea level rise;

-204. Also takes note of the decision by the International Law Commission at its seventy-first session to include the topic "Sea-level rise in relation to international law" in its programme of work;

-205. Notes the eighteenth meeting of the Informal Consultative Process in 2017, which focused on the theme "The effects of climate change on oceans", during which delegations discussed, inter alia, the environmental, social and economic impacts on all States, in particular developing States, of the effects of climate change on the oceans, as well as the urgent need to address such effects and impacts, the need for international cooperation and coordination, including concerted and immediate action to combat the effects of climate change on the oceans, as well as the need for continued coordinated international focus in recognition that, owing to the interconnected nature of the oceans, ensuing impacts cannot be overcome by any single State and, in particular, in view of the grave implications for countries with low-lying coasts, some of whose very existence is under threat;

-206. Welcomes the Paris Agreement and its early entry into force on 4 November 2016, encourages all its parties to fully implement the Agreement and parties to the United Nations Framework Convention on Climate Change that have not yet done so to deposit their instruments of ratification, acceptance, approval or accession, as appropriate, as soon as possible, and recognizes the importance of raising awareness of the adverse impact of climate change on the marine environment, marine biodiversity and sea level;
+- 208. Recognizes the importance of improving understanding of the impact of climate change on oceans and seas, and recalls that, in "The future we want", States noted that sea level rise and coastal erosion are serious threats for many coastal regions and islands, particularly in developing countries, and in this regard called upon the international community to enhance its efforts to address these challenges; - 209.
+Takes note of the findings of reports of the Intergovernmental Panel on Climate Change, including its Special Report on Global Warming of 1.5°C, that increasing warming amplifies the exposure of small islands, low-lying coastal areas and deltas to the risks associated with sea level rise; - 210.
+Also takes note of the decision by the International Law Commission at its seventy-first session to include the topic "Sea-level rise in relation to international law" in its programme of work, and notes the ongoing work of the open-ended Study Group in that regard; 103 - 211.
+Notes the discussions at the twenty-first meeting of the Informal Consultative Process, held from 14 to 18 June 2021, on the theme "Sea level rise and its impacts", which, inter alia, focused on the characterization and extent of sea level rise, including regional variability, and its environmental, social and economic impacts, highlighted the urgency of sea level rise and the impacts of the increasing frequency of extreme weather events for small island developing States and coastal States including low-lying coastal areas, discussed the various mitigation and adaptation responses, urging that measures be taken urgently and stressing possible challenges such as their cost, data gaps and challenges for modelling and monitoring sea level rise, stressed the importance of the science-policy interface and cooperation at all levels and with all stakeholders, the relevance of traditional and local knowledge, of the ocean-climate nexus and of the legal dimension, while noting that delegations looked forward to engaging in, and do not want to prejudge, the work of appropriate forums on legal matters related to sea level rise, and the need for international cooperation and coordination, capacity-building, national planning processes, and financing; 104 - 212.
+Also notes the eighteenth meeting of the Informal Consultative Process in 2017, which focused on the theme "The effects of climate change on oceans", during which delegations discussed, inter alia, the environmental, social and economic impacts on all States, in particular developing States, of the effects of climate change on the oceans, as well as the urgent need to address such effects and impacts, the need for international cooperation and coordination, including concerted and immediate action to combat the effects of climate change on the oceans, as well as the need for continued coordinated international focus in recognition that, owing to the interconnected nature of the oceans, ensuing impacts cannot be overcome by any single State and, in particular, in view of the grave implications for countries with low-lying coasts, some of whose very existence is under threat; 105 - 213.
+Welcomes the Paris Agreement106 and its early entry into force on 4 November 2016, encourages all its parties to fully implement the Agreement and parties to the United Nations Framework Convention on Climate Change107 that have not yet done so to deposit their instruments of ratification, acceptance, approval or accession, as appropriate, as soon as possible, notes the entry into force of the Doha amendment108 to the Kyoto Protocol109 on 31 December 2020, and recognizes the importance of raising awareness of the adverse impact of climate change on the marine environment, marine biodiversity and sea level;

-207. Also welcomes, in this regard, the convening of the twenty-fifth session of the Conference of the Parties to the United Nations Framework Convention on Climate Change, the fifteenth session of the Conference of the Parties serving as the Meeting of the Parties to the Kyoto Protocol and the second session of the Conference of the Parties serving as the Meeting of the Parties serving as the Meeting of the Parties to the Ryoto Protocol and the second session of the Conference of the Parties serving as the Meeting of the Parties to the Parties to the Parties to the Parties to 13 December 2019;

-208. Notes with concern the severe impacts on coastal communities of extreme weather events, such as tropical cyclones and associated storm surges, and encourages cooperative actions by relevant United Nations bodies and organizations, including the World Meteorological Organization and the Intergovernmental Oceanographic Commission with the advice of the Joint WMO-IOC Collaborative Board, to assist States in improving forecasting, including impact-based forecasting, of such events and its application in multi-hazard early warning systems and risk management under